 The smaller size also means that when you are playing in a professional competition, you will be at a disadvantage because you are used to playing on a smaller playing area

-If you want to be a professional foosball player or just want to reach an advanced level, you should choose a full-sized dedicated foosball table.
+If you want to be a professional foosball player or just want to reach an advanced level, choose a full-sized dedicated foosball table.
 A standard size foosball table is large and hefty and takes up a lot of room.

 Usually, a standard foosball table is about 2 ½ feet wide and 5 feet in length, while a regulation-sized table is 29-30 inches wide and 54-56 inches long.
 Also, its height is around 34-36 inches.